 One effect of this framing has been to solidify the position of existing technical experts within the system.
 The framing suppresses the political dimensions of the crisis (an oversized banking system capable of undermining democratic politics) and ignores the radical technocrats such as Adair Turner and Andy Haldane who have asked more fundamental questions about the social contribution of financial services.
 Given this framing, the task at hand is to rectify the discrete flaws in an otherwise sound system by making existing forms of regulation more complex and more responsive.

-And so, as dubious firewalls are erected to separate retail and investment banking, neoclassical macro-economists to retrospectively incorporate financial market imperfections.
+And so, as dubious firewalls are erected to separate retail and investment banking, neoclassical macro-economists tinker with their dynamic stochastic general equilibrium models to retrospectively incorporate financial market imperfections.
 Things change in order that fundamentally things stay the same.
 Rather than the outcome of a serious learning process, these texts and new models are a performance of reflection in the genre of auto-biography, they expose the protagonists’ weaknesses and shortcomings, but never so much as to fully undermine their standing.

 And there’s not much hope of deploying more expertise.
 Public expenditure cuts mean that total numbers employed by the Treasury will actually fall to 1,000 by 2014.
 Moreover, there are huge difficulties in retaining experienced staff because annual turnover is 25 per cent of total numbers and the average (median) age of Treasury staffers is 32.
 This remains, in other words, a classic Northcote Trevelyan department: a department of naturally bright generalists capable of rapidly picking up a subject and then moving on.
 The only difference is that a generation ago mid-career civil servants moved on to greener pastures in the rest of Whitehall; and now bright youngsters exit for better paid jobs in the private sector.